Discovery Days Logo Header

 All exhibitors are required to register to be included in the Discovery Days program.

-Tips for Engaging Students in Grades 4-8 and 9-12
+Tips for Engaging Students in Grades 4-12

 Engineering Discovery Days appeals to students of all ages because of the interactive engineering-related exhibits.
 Successful exhibitors cite their ideas below for creating hands-on, interactive exhibits for students in grades 4-12.